 The end of things.
 The crossover point.
 The transition.
 It’s easy in our culture to skip this pivotal point.
 To immediately jump into the next thing.
 And I’m deeply curious about this unhealthy habit.

 We do not have a practice of STOPPING and of reflecting.
 We are really great at welcoming.
 We celebrate new years, new marriages, new birth years, new life, and next phases.
 And yet, the only time we ever truly stop to honor what JUST occurred is in death.

-Maybe it’s a trip with girlfriends, a year long study abroad, a weekend away with hubby, a life changing retreat, the end of several amazing years at job you loved, or the end of a chapter of living in a certain city as you move on to the next.
+Maybe it’s a trip with girlfriends, a year-long study abroad, a weekend away with hubby, a life-changing retreat, the end of several amazing years at a job you loved, or the end of a chapter of living in a certain city as you move on to the next.

 Or maybe you can’t even acknowledge the impact it had on you.
 Maybe you’re the type who’d rather just drop it and forget.
 Can’t you just say goodbye and move on?
 Or, haven’t you heard… “I’m not good with goodbyes.”
 Yea fine, but why?
 What’s there that you’re avoiding?
 And what life juice are you passing by?